-With four years of college under your belt, and perhaps a few years of work experience as well, are you now contemplating getting an MBA or other Master's degree in business?
-Are you asking yourself "Is an MBA Worth It?"
+With four years of college and perhaps a few years of work experience under your belt, are you now contemplating getting an MBA or other master's degree in business and asking yourself if it's worth it?
 Compare the costs of pursuing this graduate degree with the benefits to your career, and you can decide for yourself.

-How Much Does It Cost and How Long Will It Take to Get an MBA?
+How Much It Costs and How Long It Takes

-Education is expensive.
-According to Karen Schweitzer on Thoughtco.com, "The average tuition for a two-year MBA program exceeds $60,000.
-If you attend one of the top business schools in the U.S., you can expect to pay as much as $100,000 or more in tuition and fees" (Schweitzer, Karen.
-"How Much Does It Cost to Earn an MBA Degree?".
-Thoughtco.com, March 8, 2017).
-You may be able to reduce the cost with scholarships and other financial aid.
-Lucky you if you work for an employer that offers tuition assistance or reimbursement.
-That means you will have to work while attending school though.
+It also is expensive, with tuition exceeding $60,000 for a two-year program, according to Thoughtco.com.
+Top business schools can cost $100,000 or more.
+You may be able to reduce the cost with scholarships and other financial aid or if you work for an employer that offers tuition assistance or reimbursement.
+However, that means you will have to work while attending school.